mongodb/docs/source/includes/queryable-encryption/reference/kms-providers/local.rst

 Architecture
 ````````````

-When you use a Local Key Provider, your application retrieves your
+When you use a Local Key Provider for testing, your application
-{+cmk-long+} from the filesystem of the computer it runs on.
-The
+retrieves your {+cmk-long+} from the computer it runs on.
+To
+use a Local Key Provider in production, use an approach that doesn't store the
+key on the file system.
+For example, you can inject the key into the client
+process via a sidecar.

-following diagram describes the architecture of a {+qe+}-enabled
+The following diagram describes the architecture of a {+qe+}-enabled
 application using a Local Key Provider.

 .. image:: /images/CSFLE_Data_Key_Local.png